Should A Recovering Alcoholic Eat Foods Cooked with Alcohol?

 Individual vulnerability to relapse is difficult to determine.
 Clinical studies show that relapse triggers fall into three general categories: exposure to small amounts of alcohol, exposure to alcohol-related cues or environmental contexts and stress.

-Those with alcohol-dependence issues are more sensitive to such triggers, which can lead to cravings and increased desire to drink.
+Those with alcohol-dependence issues are more sensitive to such triggers, which can lead to cravings and an increased desire to drink.
 The precise mechanisms that contribute to relapse are still being studied, but for those wishing to minimize the risk, avoiding food prepared with alcohol is a wise precaution.

 What about eating out at restaurants where food may be prepared with alcohol?
 Communicate with your waiter, ask about menu options without alcohol and do not hesitate to make your preferences known.